Carthus

 As we descend to the lower levels of the Catacombs, we come upon wide, waterlogged halls, likely remnants of the city sewer system given the prevalence of rats; we see something similar lower down in the Demon Ruins of Smouldering Lake, only the rats look to have been pushed out to the level above by the invasive basilisks.
 One passage in particular is littered with corpses.
 Unlike the rest of the complex, the bodies there haven’t shown signs of significant decays thanks to the stasis properties of water — natural refrigeration.
 Regardless, one need only look to notice the bodies contorted in pain, hands reaching out as if begging for mercy.
 This was a massacre.
 These were not loyal citizens who died for their country of their own volition, but horrified countrymen rounded up by military order and executed en masse.
 Their resentment over this fate is evidenced by the plethora of crawling carrion moving about the area.
 And if those with flesh begrudgingly died, the same is likely true for the countless more now littering the tombs as bones.

-Perhaps this genocide was confined solely to the Carthus heartland, or perhaps the government went to the trouble of gathering everyone up from every corner of the empire and shuffling them to the capital just to be slaughtered.
+Perhaps this genocide was confined solely to the heartland, or perhaps the government went to the trouble of shuffling everyone from every corner of the empire to the capital just to be slaughtered.
 In either case, Wolnir had essentially organized an effort to kill, bury, and reanimate his entire kingdom save for the grave wardens, and the two skeletal wardens we encounter suggest that even they had the option to later join them if they so chose.
-How these gravekeepers were expected to survive in these dark tombs otherwise isn’t clarified, but they managed to live out their days in the catacombs until age finally caught up with them.
+Until then, the gravekeepers managed to live out their days in dark tombs until age finally caught up with them, even if that meant subsisting on rats and bugs.
 Perhaps returning to duty as another skeleton is the final honor for those young men who dedicated their lives to reviving their elders first.
 Whatever the reason, they have proved that their loyalty to the High Lord is undying.
+The sentiment wasn’t universal; a pyromancer holding onto the book for the old ways lies entombed behind an illusory wall for obvious fear of retaliation.
+Still, survivors who disapproved of Carthus’ fall were clearly the gross minority, forced into hiding from the Dark converts’ necromancy.

 Wolnir’s plan worked, and Carthus was turned into a massive city of death with the Dark at its command.
-Based on the multitude of bone-filled jars alongside humanity-sealed pots, the army collected dark souls from their massacred, seemingly stockpiling them for the Dark equivalent of firebombs some skeletal soldiers throw.
+Based on the multitude of bone-filled jars alongside humanity-sealed pots, the army collected dark souls from their massacred, seemingly stockpiling them for the “darkbombs” skeletal minions throw.
+This and early reanimation is probably why skeletons in the Catacombs show far milder symptoms of stagnation, inadvertently saving the country future headaches.
 And from an outsider’s perspective, Carthus self-destructed.
-The most likely reason for the Abyss Watchers permitting a city of death practicing Dark arts to thrive beneath their feet was that they simply didn’t know it existed.
+The most likely reason for the Abyss Watchers permitting a city of death practicing Dark arts to thrive beneath their feet was simply ignorance.
 They may have been familiar with the story of the massive desert empire that fell to the Dark and collapsed soon after, but one wouldn’t normally suspect that empire persisted on from the grave.
-As far as the world probably knew, Carthus was another civilization doomed by the Dark.
+As far as the world knew, Carthus was another civilization doomed by the Abyss.
 But in reality, Wolnir had found a way to keep his kingdom going indefinitely while growing his power.
-In effect, the High Lord had succeeded Nito as the Gravelord, with all the power of a Dark lord.
+In effect, the High Lord succeeded Nito as the Gravelord, with all the might of a Dark lord.

 The number of skeletons in one body certainly merits the Nito comparison.
-Wolnir himself is enormous during his boss battle, but a plethora of human-sized skeletons jut out of his body, many reaching out their arms in pain or desperation.
-This had led some to put forth the notion that the High King was some species of giant, though this is doubtful.
-While his size cannot be outright dismissed as artistic license, it is highly unlikely that the bracelets and holy sword he stole just so happen to be made for giants of his stature.
+Wolnir himself is enormous during his boss battle, but a plethora of human-sized skeletons jut out of his bones, many reaching out their arms in pain or desperation.
+This had led fans to put forth the notion of the High King being some species of giant, though this is doubtful.
+While his size cannot be outright dismissed as artistic license, it is unlikely that the bracelets and holy sword he stole were made for giants of his stature.
 Rather, the Abyss where we encounter Wolnir is more likely to blame for his larger mass.
 The Four Kings and Manus prove that the Abyss can radically transform the human body in various ways — including size — so Wolnir’s immersion in the Dark might have resulted in a similar growth spurt.
 Perhaps the skeletons adorning his huge frame were human sacrifices for the necromantic ritual, or additions to bolster his resistance to the Dark — or maybe just a megalomaniac’s idea for a decoration; he does adorn his “city” with the same aesthetic, after all.
+In the end, he is hopelessly human.

 Infestation